Home > Non-Academic Programmes > Responsible Thinking

 We @ YCKSS believe without reservation:

 The Counselling framework in YCKSS is strong.

 The school has 2 Full Time School Counsellors –

-Ms Vaneta Rossvan, Ms Tan Xin Ying & 4 Resident Counsellor (These are teachers trained in Counselling and help out on a daily basis as it is their CCA)
+Ms Vaneta Rossvan, Ms Tan Xin Ying & 4 Resident Counsellor (These are teachers trained in counselling and helping daily.)

 Teacher Counsellors do the first level of counselling.
 If the problem persists they are referred to the Full Time School Counsellors.

 Students can choose a Counsellor they are familiar with or relate to.
-Students can walk-in at time to make an appointment to see a counsellor.
+Students can walk in to make an appointment to see a counsellor.

 RTP & Counselling operating hours: 6.40 am to 5.30 pm